 If clothing comfort factors are not obvious from your venue or wedding date AND your dress code is relatively straight-forward (which yours is), you can include a simple PS on your wedding invitations.
 Something as basic as PS: The ceremony & reception will be on the lawn; choose your footwear accordingly! would do the trick.

 I know you said you want to be cute, but cute can be confusing.
 You want straightforward.
 You also don't want to be bossy: sure, you could tell them to wear flip flops or wedges, but it's best to just let them know what the environment will be and let them make their own choices

 Including a PS on your invitations works best for dress code guidance that is simple and important… heels on a lawn are one example.
 (Sandals would make so much more sense than heels!)

 Outdoor ceremonies during the winter or late summer might be another: “The ceremony will be outside, so make sure you dress for the weather.”
 Your invitations are not the place to get into elaborate discussions about the nuances between Steampunk and Renaissance attire.

 The location of the PS totally depends on your invitation design.
 If it's a short line, you could include it at the end of your actual invitation.
 If you're doing a separate card anyway for directions, you could include your dress code note there.

-2. Address the issue in your wedding website's FAQ
+2. Address wedding dress codes in your wedding website's FAQ

-Lots of Offbeat Brides go this route (including me!), using all sorts of adorable wording.
-Keep in mind that not everyone will read your website, so this isn't a good solution for super urgent dress code stuff like “The ceremony will be outdoors on a ski slope, so bring gloves and don't wear a sundress or you will freeze to death.”
+Lots of offbeat folks go this route (including me!), using all sorts of adorable wording.
+Keep in mind that not everyone will read your website, so this isn't a good solution for super urgent wedding dress code stuff like “The ceremony will be outdoors on a ski slope, so bring gloves and don't wear a sundress or you will freeze to death.”